-Derivatives and equity securities are classified as financial assets at fair value through profit or loss.
+Derivatives, equity securities and unlisted unit trusts are classified as financial assets at fair value through profit or loss.

 (ii) Recognition/derecognition

 The Scheme recognises its investments on the date it becomes party to the purchase contractual agreement (trade date) and recognises changes in fair value of the financial instruments from this date.